Report concerns about an adult at risk or get more information about recognising and reporting abuse

 - as a result of their care and support needs, is unable to protect themselves from the risk or experience of abuse and neglect.

-Protecting vulnerable adults from radicalisation
+Protecting adults at risk from radicalisation